 This behavior is so ‘in your face’ that it can be obvious to decide it’s time to leave.
 But there are other types of work encounters that can be just as difficult, and I would argue, have the potential to be more dangerous because they erode your confidence.

-As a marketing professional, I consult for a variety of companies, some I am familiar with, and some I’m not.
-I’m good buds with a girlfriend that I’ve known for quite some time, a professional acquaintance who shares stories and insights with me.
+As a marketing professional, I have provided consulting services for a variety of companies, some I am familiar with, and some I’m not.
+I’m buddies with a friend I’ve known for quite some time, a professional acquaintance who shares stories and insights with me.
 Our relationship isn’t too deep; we stay connected professionally and share some basic and surface level stuff.

 She once asked me to come in and work with her team on some marketing projects.
 Although overwhelmed raising two young children, I was jazzed.
 She would often tell me I was the only one she knew that had the base of experience she needed.
 That worked for me, as I love making a difference and working with talent, it’s something that gives me the ‘I’m really contributing’ feeling of accomplishment.